Our Purpose

 70 %

-of university/college faculty and staff do not feel adequately prepared to engage student distress
+of university/college faculty and staff do not feel adequately prepared to engage students in distress

 [Lipson, 2021]